This post discusses the transaction models ACID and BASE.

 - WAL: Write-Ahead Logging

-- 2PC: Two-Phase Commit (for distributed environments)
+- 2PC: Two-Phase Commit (in distributed environments)

-What is BASE
+What is BASE?

 | Property | Meaning | Summary |